divine-ray/Servilia/WIP or Projects/Workpieces/Stranger in Thylyist.md

 Not shortly after, the rough and uneven cobble alleyway opened up to a properly tiled and very busy road, on which all kinds of people went their ways.
 Something that I haven’t seen here before are long metal bars, held midair by apparently solid stone.
 Mildly overwhelmed by the noise of all the traffic and continued presence of the axles turning overhead I tried to regain orientation, or at least figure out where to go next.
 But then, a foreign noise caught my attention, a rapidly-approaching metallic resonance, which stemmed from the suspended bars.
 It was moments after that a vehicle slid down these bars, whom I now realise to be rails, at a jarring speed which made me worry for their safety.
 Though, it seemed like the people around didn't care a bit, mind the shrieking, which almost sent me cowering.
-Not used to this, stepping back.
+Not being used to this, I took a step back.
 I was left out, standing there lacking direction, among what best resembles a busy anthill; everyone and everything knowing where to go in a relentless chaotic stream of people and goods.
+Barren of any direction and with my previous experience of unhelpful locals, I chose to follow the rail-way on foot, stepping aside whenever it came screeching by to prevent my hearing.

+---
+They then arrived later at the next station, with some time having passed.
+It was a building of former glory, many of its bronzen detailings having faded and overtaken by patina.
+If the noise of the street before was loud, then the traffic here was deafening.
+An unsurmountable amount of goods and people spilt in and out of the rail carts, as it appeared to be a mixed station; for both cargo and civil transport.